JAndrassy/ArduinoOTA/README.md

 The final loading of the uploaded binary is in some cases not under control of the ArduinoOTA library.

 For SD card way the SD bootloader or the SDU library is responsible for loading the new binary.
 So SD bootloader must be present and in case of SDU, the uploaded sketch must contain the SDU library.
+Note that other SPI devices may disturb access to the SD card from the bootloader/SDU.
+Make sure there are pull-up resistors on the CS pins.

 For AVR InternalStorage upload the final loading is done by the Optiboot with `copy_flash_pages` function.
 Optiboot 8 without `copy_flash_pages` will successfully store the binary to upper half of the flash but will not copy it to run location in flash.